 Step 2: Extract and Collect

-Once you know where to look, it’s time to start gathering the information into a central location for easy analysis.
+Once you know where to look, it’s time to start data gathering – bringing the information into a central location for easy analysis.
 Data that comes from different places in the company might be in different formats, so it’s important to keep everything consistent during this step.

 For example, one department might handle international goods and services, which involve different currencies or languages.